 BINGO DABBER ACTIVITIES FOR CHILDREN

 Are you looking for a new and exciting way to teach children their letters, numbers and shapes?
 Have you ever considered using bingo dabbers as an alternative to crayons, pens and paints?
 Whether you call them bingo dabbers, bingo daubers, dot markers or bingo stamps - children's eyes will light up when they see them!
-Younger (and older!) children love using bingo dabbers for activities.
+Younger (and older!) children love using bingo dabbers for hands on activities.
 The sponge tipped bottles allow children to get creative without the mess of traditional paint.
 Simply grab the bottles and go!

 Develop an understanding of one to one correspondence

 Develop fine motor skills and hand-eye coordination, as they direct the dabber to the dot and push down on the paper

 Develop postural control, which is essential for good handwriting

 There are a few rules that you will want to teach children before they use bingo dabbers for the first time:

 Press down quite firmly but not too hard!

 Replace the lid after use

 It’s important that children dab and then bring the pen straight back up.
 If they push down for too long, the paper will become soggy and rip.